-I am a second year Computer Science PhD student studying at the Department of Computer Science at the University of Warwick.
+I am a third year Computer Science PhD student studying at the Department of Computer Science at the University of Warwick.
 My supervisor is Artur Czumaj.
-My undergraduate study took place in the same department; I graduated in 2019.
-I am part of the Theory and Foundations group in the department.
+My undergraduate study took place in the same department; I graduated with an MEng in 2019.
+I am part of the Theory and Foundations group.

 The following topics are of academic interest to me:

 - Distributed and parallel algorithms, including communication networks

 - Communication complexity, including multi-party communication complexity

 I have been a teaching assistant on the following modules:

 - CS254: Algorithmic Graph Theory (2019/20, 2020/21, 2021/22)